run-ai/docs/docs/admin/integration/weights-and-biases.md

 # Workspace Weights and Biases

 Weights and Biases is a commercial tool that provides experiment tracking, model visualization, and collaboration for machine learning projects.
-It helps researchers and developers keep track of their experiments, visualize their results, and compare different models in order to make informed decisions.
+It helps researchers and developers keep track of their experiments, visualize their results, and compare different models to make informed decisions.

-When Wights and Biases are integrated into Run:ai Workspaces, researchers can easily create their custom work environments and have access to a toolbox of many research relevant tools in a single place.
-Reseachers can now create useful connectivity between the running Workspace and the relevant project using Weights Biases for experiment tracking.
+When Wights and Biases are integrated into Run:ai Workspaces, researchers can easily create their custom work environments and have access to a toolbox of many researcher-relevant tools in a single place.
+Researchers can now create useful connectivity between the running Workspace and the relevant project using Weights Biases for experiment tracking.

 To configure Weights and Biases: